 Your Next Steps

 Think about what else relies on electricity, too.
 What if you live in the country and get your water via an electric pump?
-Keep at least a couple days supply of water in clean containers — and don’t forget the toilet.
+Keep at least a couple of days’ supply of water in clean containers — and don’t forget the toilet.
 Without water, it won’t flush.
-You can bucket flush it, but don’t use your fresh water supply — the contents of a rainwater barrel will work fine.
+You can bucket flush it, but don’t use your freshwater supply — the contents of a rainwater barrel will work fine.

 Even if your water keeps running, fill the bathtub as soon as you can.
 That will give you a reserve of fresh water in case the supply shuts down.
 Your water might be coming through a pump that’s powered by a backup supply, and what happens if the backup goes down too?

 Protecting Your Food Supply

 One of the biggest financial losses in a blackout can be the contents of your freezer.
 If frozen food thaws out it’s probably going to have to be thrown out and replaced.
 The good news is that you can keep it below freezing for a day or more, if you’re careful.